gdunleavy11/gdunleavy11/README.md

 ## Hi there, I'm George Dunleavy👋

-Im currently working on a GUI based to do list project Im learning about GUI design and hci i want to collaborate on coursework 2
+I'm currently working on a GUI based to do list project I'm learning about GUI design and hci

 email: georgedunleavy005@gmail.com
  ._.